Skip to main content

 Course Detail

 All students on the doctoral programme are initially registered for an MPhil.
 At the beginning of the programme you will work with your supervisors to assess your individual training needs.
-You will use this to develop a personalised training schedule that draws on foundational and advanced courses made available to you through the King’s Centre for Doctoral Studies, the London Interdisciplinary Social Science Doctoral Training Partnership (LISS-DTP) and the Bloomsbury Postgraduate Skills Network.
+You will use this to develop a personalised training schedule that draws on foundational and advanced courses made available to you through the King’s Doctoral College, the London Interdisciplinary Social Science Doctoral Training Partnership (LISS-DTP) and the Bloomsbury Postgraduate Skills Network.
 These courses will hone your academic skills and prepare you for the demands of your specific research project.

 After around 12 months (or the part time equivalent), you will demonstrate that you are ready for formal upgrade to the PhD programme.
 This involves the examination of a substantial document that shows (i) you have identified an original and interesting research problem and (ii) you have the skills and expertise to tackle it within the time available.